3nws/beako-bot/README.md

 ### TODOS

+- Convert api classes instance methods and variables to class methods and variables instead
 - Add more osu! functionality
 - Make the results for osu! prettier, they look awful
 - Add tracking for animes as well